SAT Fee Waivers

 - Order either the Question-and-Answer Service or the Student Answer Service.

-- NEW: Fee waivers can be used for late registrations in the United States and U.S. territories at no additional charge.
+- REMEMBER: Fee waivers can be used for late registrations in the United States and U.S. territories at no additional charge.

 - Create your own personalized SAT Study Plan.